GuitarML/SmartAmpPro/README.md

 samples and train models from the plugin.
 Tone models are saved in .json format.
 Model training is accomplished using Tensorflow/Keras.

-Developer Note: After performing listening tests between the original SmartAmp(WaveNet model), and SmartAmpPro(LSTM model) it was determined that the WaveNet produces a much more natural sound (especially on clean tones), even though both models have a low error-to-signal ratio.
-Since the main goal of using A.I. is to produce the highest quality sound, any future development will continue using WaveNet, or a different A.I. model from the one used here ([GuitarLSTM](https://github.com/GuitarML/GuitarLSTM)).

 ![app](https://github.com/GuitarML/SmartAmpPro/blob/main/resources/plugin.jpg)

 ## Installing the plugin